Back to home page click here

 Also, Brazier attempts to correct the view of history that accords no role to women.
 Therefore he emphasizes that:

 Finally, Brazier reminds us that history is not just about 'great' men and bloody wars, but also about peoples and movements, which means that: "The 'march of history' does not have only one drumbeat".
-Consequently he ask us to remember that:
+Consequently he asks us to remember that:

 One of the most remarkable features of Brazier's history is the seminal influence of slavery.
 Over the four centuries of the slave trade (mid 15th - mid 19th centuries), between 10-12M Africans were sold in the Americas and about 2M died along the way.

-Brazier argues that: "African slavery fed the European economic growth that spiraled into the Industrial Revolution - as well as providing the United States with a kick-start it could never have hoped for by the sweat of its settlers' brows alone".
+Brazier argues that: "African slavery fed the European economic growth that spiralled into the Industrial Revolution - as well as providing the United States with a kick-start it could never have hoped for by the sweat of its settlers' brows alone".
 Conversely he suggests that: "This removed not only those most able to have children but also those most able to work.
 The ground for development was undermined and Africa is still counting the cost today".

 Is it possible to draw any broad lessons from such a history of the world?
 I believe that it is.